MSRConnections/Azure-training-course/Content/High-Performance Computing/SLURM Linux Cluster HOL.md

 1. Open a terminal window and navigate to this lab's "resources" directory.

 1. Execute the following command in the terminal window, replacing _adminuser_ with the cluster's ADMINUSERNAME ("azureuser") and _masterDNS_ with the DNS name on the clipboard.
-When prompted, enter your ADMINPASSWORD ("Azure*Pass").
+When prompted, enter your ADMINPASSWORD ("Azure4Research").

     <pre>
     scp *.py *.sh <i>adminuser</i>@<i>masterDNS</i>:~